Because of work commitments, our vacations are generally of the weekend variety. Which may or may not actually fall on a weekend, by the way.

 There are no hook-ups for the tent sites but if you enjoy the primitive style of camping, I’m quite sure you’d like the ones at Jetty Park.
 And they threw in those lovely and ubiquitous Beauty Berries that grow wild in many corners of the Sunshine State at absolutely no additional charge!
 Yeah, we don’t actually nosh on them, they’re a bit on the tart side; But we love to find them at the wilder parks we visit.

 Jetty Park has other amenities, too.
 There are laundry facilities on site, though you must get your tokens from the office.
-There is a store for campers and day visitors; it’s in operation Thursday through Sunday.
+There is a store for campers and day visitors; it’s in operation from 10am to 3pm seven days a week.

 If you enjoy camping in Florida, give Jetty Park a try.
 It’s one of the few parks in Florida where you’re mere steps from the shore.
 It’s definitely a Top 3 park for me and I don’t have the slightest doubt that you’d enjoy it as well.